 Apple Tart with Puff Pastry

-A rustic apple tart with puff pastry is a great way to make a quick and easy dessert with minimum effort.
-Using just 5 ingredients you probably already have on hand this is the perfect dessert for apple season.
+A rustic apple tart with puff pastry is a great way to make a delicious dessert with minimum effort.
+This is the perfect dessert for apple season, using just five ingredients you probably already have.

 Ingredients and substitutes